-Give this craft a try today!
+Give this snowflake craft a try today!
 You will love making these nature snowflakes with your children on a snowy day:)

 Save it for later and Pin it!

-I hope you give this winter craft a try!
+I hope you give this snowflake craft a try!
 I promise, your little nature lovers will love it as much as my boys.